England win World Cup in Super Over drama to end 44-year wait

 England could have been in a bigger hole had de Grandhomme not dropped a waist-high return catch from Bairstow, then on 18.

-England were gasping on 86-4 when Stokes was joined by Buttler for a 110-run stand to revive the chase and tie the scores, producing one of the most thrilling matches in the history of the game.
+England were gasping on 86-4 when Stokes was joined by Buttler for a 110-run stand to revive the chase and tie the scores, producing one of the most thrilling finishes in the history of the game.

+Needing 15 runs off the final and 50th over of their innings, a stroke of fortune helped Stokes level the scores.

+With tailender Adil Rashid at the other end, the all-rounder twice refused to take singles and hit the third ball from Boult over mid-wicket for a six.

 Reporting by Amlan Chakraborty; editing by Ken Ferris